SD9023/KPMG-Data-Analytics-Virtual-Internship/README.md

 - Transactions data in the past 3 months

 In this preliminary step, We drafted an email to the client where we identified the data quality issues and strategies to mitigate these issues.
+# Task 2: Data Insights
+Sprocket Central Pty Ltd has given us a new list of 1000 potential customers with their demographics and attributes.
+However, these customers do not have prior transaction history with the organisation.

+The marketing team at Sprocket Central Pty Ltd is sure that, if correctly analysed, the data would reveal useful customer insights which could help optimise resource allocation for targeted marketing.
+Hence, improve performance by focusing on high value customers.